centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### Following pages

 The following pages are automatically generated for all interfaces of the selected host group (one page per interface).
-Each page dispays the bandwidth usage by interval with distribution by:
+Each page displays the bandwidth usage by interval with distribution by:

 - Hour of the day